 Red colors inflame passions and symbolize strong feelings, especially those of love.
-Adding red blooms to your landscape can spice up the darker foliage and help add energy and enthusiasm that carries through to the red leaves of fall.
+Adding red flowers to your landscape can spice up the darker foliage and help add energy and enthusiasm that carries through to the red leaves of fall.

 Popular red varieties of Anemone include ‘Hollandia’, with its black centers for contrast, and the spiky double blooms of the unusual-looking ‘Governor Double Red’ variety.

 ‘Harmony Scarlet’ is as bold as its name suggests and has a deep purple center worth seeing for its color alone.

 Perhaps the most common color for all Anemones, especially the fall-blooming varieties, pink is both eye-catching and mood-boosting.
 The color pink is also generally considered a symbol of innocence, playfulness, and fun.

 Adding more pink to your landscape can help draw in butterflies, bees, and other pollinators as well.
 Even hummingbirds may be attracted to some extra hot pink blooms in the garden.

 Try cutting some pink Anemones to send a message of friendship and support to someone going through a tough time.

 ‘Sylphide’ is a poppy-type of Anemone that has a hot pink color that fades to white around a dark center for a colorful two-tone look.

 The ‘Blush’ variety of the Italian Anemone has a mottled white to pink appearance with the beauty of a dyed flower straight from nature.